riceissa/breathing/doc.md

 ## What kind of shortness of breath/air hunger am I talking about?

-- feeling like you can get a good breath in
+- feeling like you can't get a good breath in
 - trying to take forceful breath by e.g. yawning
 - some breaths "feel good", other ones (even forceful ones) "feel bad" -- there's a binary classification
 - no obvious cause: not tied to exercise, seasons, allergen sources, etc.